-Your blog isn’t just a place to write down your thoughts and experiences.
-In fact, your blog, while it might be about you, isn’t really about you.
+Remember, your blog isn’t just a place to write down your thoughts and experiences.
+In fact, your blog — while it might be about you — isn’t really about you.
 You get what I’m saying?

 Remember, in order to engage readers you need an idea to engage them around.
+What do your readers need from you?
 What gaps can you fill in your niche?
-What mission are you using to inspire or motivate them?
-It doesn’t need to be solving world hunger (though that’s always nice!), but it should appeal to a passion.
+These are some of the important considerations we’ll dive into below.

 - WordPress For Dummies.
 This is an excellent book for those struggling with the tech side of WordPress.
 It makes things very clear without all the confusing jargon you find on the web.

 - Bluehost.
 Once you’re ready to take your blog from the free WordPress.com to the more professional WordPress.org, you’ll need to buy a hosting package.
 Bluehost starts at $3.95 per month including free domain and 24/7 support.

 - Sucuri.
 I’ve tried a number of hacking protection and backup services over the years, and the speed and support Sucuri offers is unparalleled.
 They protect and monitor your site 24/7 and send regular status reports, and also send daily backups right to my email inbox.